Miguel26-pixel/FEUP-IART/README.md

 The genetic algorithm's ratio of elite (greedy) solutions in the initial population generation.
 Default: 0.85

+##### -hc

+If present, genetic algorithm will apply hill-climbing hybridization.
+Default: not used

 ### 3. Viewing Output

-After running the program, several files can be created:
+After running the program, several files are created inside the src/ folder:

 - iterations.csv: 100 by 100 generation report of genetic algorithm
 - temp.csv: report of simulated annealing for each iteration